Vienna, Hunters Hill: History of Hunters Hill

-At the time of European contact the Kelly's bush area was inhabited by the Wal Umedegal Clan who spoke the Guringai language.
+At the time of European contact, the Kelly's bush area was inhabited by the Wal Umedegal Clan, who spoke the Guringai language.
 They lived primarily on fish and shellfish, supplementing their diet when necessary with vegetables, marsupials, birds and grubs.
-They were also frequently observed firing the scrub both to facilitate access to the foreshore and to flush out game.
+They were also frequently observed firing the scrub to facilitate access to the foreshore and flush out game.
 Very little is known of their social structure and religious beliefs.

-Captain John Hunter (1737-1821) of the Sirius, charted Sydney Harbour in 1788.
+Captain John Hunter (1737–1821) of the Sirius charted Sydney Harbour in 1788.
 On 28 January 1788 he wrote in his journal: "A few days after my arrival with the transports in Port Jackson, I set off with a six-oared boat and a small boat, intending to make as good a survey of the harbour as circumstances would admit: I took to my assistance Mr Bradley, the first lieutenant, Mr Keltie, the master, and a young gentleman of the quarter-deck (midshipman Henry Waterhouse)."
 Hunter's meticulous chart shows 30 depth soundings around the peninsula bounded by the Parramatta and Lane Cove Rivers.
-Hunter was Governor of the Colony from 1795-1800.
+Hunter was Governor of the Colony from 1795 to 1800.
 He is commemorated in the name of Hunters Hill.

-In 1855 a speculative housing venture of erecting four prefabricated Swiss Cottages at Hunters Hill was underway.
-In this period Hunters Hill was an established French enclave, with the residence of the French consul located there at "Passy", and much of its early development was constructed by men of French descent.
-The prefabricated houses were advertised as "four splendid family residences, standing in their own grounds, of about 1 acres each", with "wood and water in abundance".
+In 1855, a speculative housing venture was underway to erect four prefabricated Swiss Cottages at Hunters Hill.
+In this period, Hunters Hill was an established French enclave, with the residence of the French consul located there at "Passy", and much of its early development was constructed by men of French descent.
+The prefabricated houses were advertised as "four splendid family residences, standing in their own grounds, of about 1 acres each," with "wood and water in abundance."

-Beverley Sherry in her study of Hunter Hill notes that this was the first planned group of houses to be built in the municipality, marking the beginning of the garden suburb character of Australia's oldest garden suburb.
+In her study of Hunter Hill, Beverley Sherry notes that this was the first planned group of houses to be built in the municipality, marking the beginning of the garden suburb character of Australia's oldest garden suburb.
 The subdivision and garden suburb development occurred in the mid to late nineteenth century, predating the formation of the Garden Suburb movement.
-The historic development at Hunters Hill was consistently speculative, although some of the subdivisions were undertaken to provide residences for family members.
+The historic development at Hunters Hill was consistently speculative, although some subdivisions were undertaken to provide residences for family members.